osohq/oso/docs/understand/policies/auth-models/rbac.rst

    otherwise.

-We started with the basics of RBAC by writing out a toy policy and assigning roles to actors within Polar.
+We started with the basics of RBAC by writing out a toy policy and assigning roles to actors in Polar.
 We saw how simple it is to construct arbitrary role hierarchies, and we added a few inline queries to test our policy.

 Things started to get really interesting when we added the